All Episodes

 People depend on it.

-He's just gonna break it.
+He's just going to break it.

-Well, probably it does make sense, because again, the government is not Apple computer.
+Well, probably it does make sense because, again, the government is not Apple computer.

-Keeping it flawed and fixing it would be great if we were Apple computer, but sometimes you just have to break it.
+Keeping it flawed and fixing it would be great if we were Apple Computer.

 Do you know who has balls big enough to create all kinds of problems in the short run?

-Because it's the only way to get to where we need to get affordable health care?
+Because it's the only way to get to where we need to get affordable health care.

 Trump.